mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 #### 20:15

-The next moment, immediately from that transparent being, then your face is coming up clearly again, from that mirror.
+The next moment, immediately from that transparent being your face is coming up clearly again, from that mirror.
 You know, once your life, your five *skandhas* [are] transparent, immediately your five *skandhas* are coming up again.
-That is called *soku*: creation.
-Your life; creative life. (*Transcriber’s Note:* *Soku* might be 足 as in *rin-en gusoku*, a translation of *mandala* – see [“Turning the Three Poisons into Wheels”](1986-06-28-Turning-the-Three-Poisons-into-Wheels) – or perhaps 即 as in *shiki soku ze kū, kū soku ze shiki*: "form is itself emptiness; emptiness is itself form".)
+That is called *soku*: creation [of] your life; [this is] creative life. (*Transcriber’s Note:* *Soku* might be 足 as in *rin-en gusoku*, a translation of *mandala* – see [“Turning the Three Poisons into Wheels”](1986-06-28-Turning-the-Three-Poisons-into-Wheels) – or perhaps 即 as in *shiki soku ze kū, kū soku ze shiki*: "form is itself emptiness; emptiness is itself form".)

 Originally you are not a different person: Katagiri is Katagiri, you are you.
 But when you are even once reflected in that mirror, you are transparent immediately, and coming up again.
 That is the frame of five *skandhas*.
-And then from those five *skandhas*, a kind of light is coming up.
+And then from those five *skandhas*, a kind of “light” is coming up.
 Okay? *[He chuckles.]* Light.

 In other words, no mirrors.
 That’s why [there is] the third point I [talked about], the stories.
 When the clear mirror meets the clear mirror, the mirror breaks into [slivers], shatters.
-And then as you [see the clear] ancient mirror, including the reflection of the trees, birds, and insects, butterflies, birds, and you and I, Americans, Japanese – all the reflections break into [slivers].
+And then the clear ancient mirror – including the reflection of the trees, birds, and insects, butterflies, birds, and you and I, Americans, Japanese – all the reflections break into [slivers].

 What do I mean?
 Before you can see the mirror, before you can see the reflection of all sentient beings, there is already [the] great vast openness of the sky, [openness of] space there.
-So no gap between, no reflection there.
-No reflections, no partition there; no discrimination there.
+So no gap between, no reflection there; no reflections, no partition there; no discrimination there.
 When you see the clear mirror exactly, you are the clear mirror and see the clear mirror, then all of a sudden the mirror [shatters].
 At that time, it means before the clear mirror, before all the reflections, there is completely huge vast openness of sky or space.
-This is called *akasha*, we say in Sanskrit, which means a place where all sentient beings can live in peace, in harmony, without any obstruction.
-This is called *akasha*.
+This is called *akasha*, we say in Sanskrit.
+Which means a place where all sentient beings can live in peace, in harmony, without any obstruction; this is called *akasha*.
 In English it’s very difficult to translate it.
 Sometimes *space* or *sky* – but something more than space.

 So this is the third point.
 At that time, in the third point, I think there is no particular mirror, so-called ancient mirror, [and no] particular reflection you have to see in the particular mirror.
 Already there is great space, a vast openness of space.
 Which means no discrimination, no partitions – nothing.
 So that means when you see the tree, the tree is already nothing but the ancient mirror.
 Because [there are] no partitions, no discrimination.

-So from that, the tree is what?
+So from that tree, the tree is what?
 The tree is nothing but the renewed frame of the tree, coming from transparency, reflected in the mirror.
 So the tree is kind of [like a] new snake after [shedding] the skin.
 New frame, new snake.
-If your life is reflected in the mirror, even if you don’t see it, it’s already [that] your life is a new snake, new human life.
+If your life is reflected in the mirror, even if you don’t see it, it’s already [that] your life is a new snake, a new human life.

 And then, at that time, you can really appreciate it – because it’s shining.
 So if you see the trees, they’re shining; the trees are shining.
 The trees are not the trees you usually see, separate from us; it is already *we*.
 We are trees; trees are we.
 So very naturally there is a total communication there.

 That’s why Saint Francis talks about God, talks about human beings, with a bird.
 That person is really a visionary spirit. *[He chuckles.]* If you want to be a priest, you have to have this kind of a spirit.
-Otherwise, you cannot go *any* place – and you have to go to foreign countries, like Saint Francis, you know?
+Otherwise, you cannot go *any* place.
+You have to go to foreign countries, like Saint Francis, you know?
 Going to the different countries, and he didn’t know *anybody*, but he had to go and spread Christianity among different people in the different countries with the different cultures.
 So culture, human beings, all are the same, anyway.

 [...]
 This is the third point.